-- (a) The process on receipt of a concernOnce the concern has been reported, the Child Wellbeing and Protection Officer will: - Establish the basic facts and conduct an initial assessment of the facts in order to determine the appropriate course of action.
-The appropriate course of action may differ depending on whether the concern is about the wellbeing of a child/young person or about the conduct of an adult - Decide who should be informed of the concern, this may include the child or young person, their parent/carer, or external agencies

-Consult external agencies, such as the police and social work services, for advice at any time, if required.
-This is important because they may hold other important information which, when considered alongside the current concern, builds a significant picture of concern
+A. The process on receipt of a concern

+Once the concern has been reported the Child Wellbeing and Protection Officer will:

+- Establish the basic facts and conduct an initial assessment of the facts in order to determine the appropriate course of action.
+The appropriate course of action may differ depending on whether the concern is about the wellbeing of a child/young person or about the conduct of an adult. - Decide who should be informed of the concern, this may include the child or young person, their parent/carer, or external agencies. - Consult external agencies such as the police and social work services for advice at any time, if required.
+This is important because they may hold other important information which, when considered alongside the current concern, builds a significant picture of concern.

-All subsequent actions taken by the Child Wellbeing and Protection Officer shall be recorded, in the order in which they happen, and the records should be dated.
+All subsequent actions taken by the Child Wellbeing and Protection Officer shall be recorded, in the order in which they happen, and the records should be signed and dated.

-(b) Conducting the Initial Assessment
+B. Conducting the Initial Assessment

-The purpose of the initial assessment is to clarify the nature and context of the concern.
+The purpose of the initial assessment is to clarify the nature and context of the concerns.
 Every situation is unique so guidance cannot be prescriptive.

-Where the concern relates to the conduct of an adult, pending the outcome of any investigation, precautionary suspension will be considered in all cases where there is significant concern about the conduct of a member of staff or volunteer towards a child and/or young person.
-For further information on precautionary suspensions see section 6 of this Procedure.
+Where the concern relates to the conduct of an adult, pending the outcome of any investigation, precautionary suspension will be considered in all cases where there is significant concern about the conduct of a member of staff and volunteers towards children and/or young people.
+For further information on precautionary suspension see section 6 of this Procedure.